 Information and processes during a major incident.

-- Security Incident Response - Security incidents are handled differently to normal operational incidents.
+- Security Incident Response - Security incidents are handled differently than normal operational incidents.

 After an Incident#